saching6/DS_challenge/README.md

 4. **Major incidents are under 2% of rows**, so the modeling has to handle class imbalance.
-5. **Planned mileage is a fair yardstick across lines and years, but a poor one day to day** — it explains only a few percent of within-line daily variance, and it records intent rather than what ran.
+5. **Planned mileage is a fair yardstick across lines and years, but a poor one day to day**: It explains only a few percent of within-line daily variance, and it records intent rather than the actual distance covered.

 A sixth group of findings concerns how incidents are *recorded* rather than what happened — missingness semantics, year-on-year completeness decline, and